-CAUTION: Poor preparation of the site and/or concrete can cause pumping unit base breakage.

-NOTE: For applications where units are elevated above grade, field modifications to crank guards and ladders will be required per API RP11ER.
-Upon your request, LUFKIN will design special guards and ladders based upon your special needs.

-4.2 TYPES OF FOUNDATIONS
+- CAUTION: Poor preparation of the site and/or concrete can cause pumping unit base breakage. - NOTE: For applications where units are elevated above grade, field modifications to crank guards and ladders will be required per API RP11ER.
+Upon your request, LUFKIN will design special guards and ladders based upon your special needs. - 4.2 TYPES OF FOUNDATIONS

-Poured concrete - poured on site Uniset - portable units only
+Poured concrete - poured on site Precast concrete blocks Board mat - portable units only Fabricated steel pads - 2 pt. units only

-Precast concrete blocks Fabricated steel pads - 2 pt. units only only at the front and rear of the unit.
-Only units that are designated as two-point are suitable for two-point foundations.
-Refer to the foundation drawing shipped with the unit or contact LUFKIN.
+- CAUTION: Specially designed bases for the two-point pumping unit require support only at the front and rear of the unit.
+Only units that are designated as twopoint are suitable for two-point foundations.
+Refer to the foundation drawing shipped with the unit or contact LUFKIN. - 4.3 WELL HEAD CLEARANCE